-The HTA is satisfied that the establishment is suitable to be licensed for the procurement, testing, processing, storage, distribution and import and export of cord blood and cord tissue under the Human Tissue (Quality and Safety for Human Application) Regulations 2007.
-The establishment has a good approach to quality management and well trained staff.
-Since the inspection the establishment has addressed the minor shortfalls and is in the process of rectifying the major ones.
+The HTA is satisfied that the establishment is suitable to be licensed for the storage of human tissues and cells for human application under the Human Tissue (Quality and Safety for Human Application) Regulations 2007.

+Although new to the role, the DI demonstrated a good understanding of his responsibilities under the licence.